 The fact is that at the moment, there are no alternatives that do the same things.
 That might seem weird but nobody has thought of doing the same things in the same way and package.
 There is a reason why this machine is so popular.
 It does pretty much everything except free weights in one package.

-If you care about the smith bar functionality but less about the leg extension and preacher curls, the BodyCraft XFT.
-That machine has a barbell function that’s actually better than the FT2 since it can move up and down but also forwards and backwards so it gives you a feel much closer to a real barbell but you still have the safety of a smith bar.
+If you care about the Smith bar functionality but less about the leg extension and preacher curls, the BodyCraft XFT.
+That machine has a barbell function that’s actually better than the FT2 since it can move up and down but also forwards and backward so it gives you a feel much closer to a real barbell but you still have the safety of a Smith bar.
 So if you want to get as close to a free barbell workout without the risks, the XFT is your best option.

 The closest alternative you’re going to find in terms of exercise options is a good multi-gym.
-Multi gyms are a bit different from functional trainers because most exercises are performed and while multi gyms do have weight stacks and cables, the movement pattern for most exercises is set where functional trainer can move in more directions which requires you to engage more of your body.
+Multi gyms are a bit different from functional trainers because most exercises are performed and while multi-gyms do have weight stacks and cables, the movement pattern for most exercises is set whereas functional trainers can move in more directions which requires you to engage more of your body.

 The FT2 integrates parts of a multi gym into a functional trainer which makes it so incredibly versatile.
 But if you’re looking for another machine that can do leg extensions, leg curls, pulldowns, etc. a multi gym is going to come a lot closer.